 Round 1 Deadline: January 19 // Round 2 Deadline: March 19.
 For more information about deadlines and timelines, visit the Apply page.

-Students considering the Summer M.F.A. program may also want to consider MICA's full-time M.F.A. programs including the Mount Royal School of Art, Rinehart School of Sculpture, Hoffberger School of Painting, or the M.F.A. in Photographic and Electronic Media.
+Those who are considering the program may also want to consider MICA's multidisciplinary Mount Royal School of Art or the M.F.A. in Graphic Design.

-Application Requirements & Procedures for the Studio Art Summer Low-Residency M.F.A.
+Application Requirements & Procedures for the MFA in Photography + Media & Society

 1. Graduate Admission Application Form: completed and submitted online via mica.slideroom.com